Dental Bridge

 Can anyone get a dental bridge?

-Most people, but depends on oral health and bone support.
+Most people can, but it depends on oral health and surrounding teeth.

 Are dental bridges expensive?